romanofoti/ds_blog/_posts/2017-1-23-papers_retraction_analysis.md

 ## Concluding remarks and future analyses

 We explore a nice dataset and drew some interesting insights even at this stage where we primarily confined our investigation to some descriptive statistics and plots.
-A few more questions can be asked, and answered, by this dataset, such as the distribution of retractions over areas of study, or geography, as well as the evolution over time of the retraction statistics and network.
+A few more questions can be asked - and answered! - by this dataset, such as the distribution of retractions over areas of study, or geography, as well as the evolution over time of the retraction statistics and network.
 With some additional data, we could compare the statistics we found here with some baseline, as well as analyze the impact of the retractions on the scientific world (via, for instance, citation count).

 ## Appendix